friends-of-presta/security-advisories/_posts/2023-10-10-opartmultihtmlblock.md

 severity: "medium (6.1)"
 ---

-Multiple cross-site scripting (XSS) vulnerabilities in the Multi html block (opartmultihtmlblock) module and multihtmlblock* sub-modules from Olivier CLEMENCE / Réussir mon ecommerce for PrestaShop for PrestaShop, prior to version 2.0.12, allows remote attackers to inject arbitrary web script or HTML via the `body_text` or `body_text_rude` field.
+Multiple cross-site scripting (XSS) vulnerabilities in the Multi html block (opartmultihtmlblock) module and multihtmlblock* sub-modules from Opart for PrestaShop, prior to version 2.0.12, allows remote attackers to inject arbitrary web script or HTML via the `body_text` or `body_text_rude` field.

 ## Summary